DND-DRDC-RDDC/OS_PyCoMod/README.md

 m3._write_excel_init('init_mix.xlsx')
 ```

-In Google Colab, the initialization file will be written to session storage and can be downloaded.
+In Google Colab, the initialization file will be written to the temporary session storage and can be downloaded, modified and re-uploaded.
 In a local Python environment, the file is written to local storage.

 The Excel initialization file is structured in a similar way to the initialization dictionary.
 The inputs for the model and each sub-model are contained in individual tabs.
 In this case, there are three tabs.